Soumi-GhoshN/jcms.github.io/_posts/2023-09-01-johan-calrstrom.markdown

 # December 9th, 2024: Johan Carlström

+Please note this talk has been postponed until further notice.

 On Monday, December 9th, 2024 from 11 am to 12 am we will host a seminar by **Johan Carlström** from **Stockholm University**.

 ## Title